 There is another source of spiritual nourishment.
-"Man shall not live by bread alone, but by every word that proceeds out of the mouth of the Lord."—not Satan!
-(Not the ruler of this world, not the spirit of this world).
-IF we have the right Source, THEN we can be sound-minded. ("Sane" is what Paul is saying.)
+"Man shall not live by bread alone, but by every word that proceeds from the mouth of the Lord."—not Satan!
+Not the ruler of this world, not the spirit of this world.
+If we have the right Source, then we can be sound-minded.
+"Sane" is what Paul is saying.
 These kinds of attitudes that I just gave you will begin to diminish.
 They will play less and less of a part, of a role, in our relationships.

 Something very similar to this appears in John 4.
 Jesus was talking to the woman at the well.
 Surely, the conversation that they had must be encapsulated here.
 There was a great deal more to it than what is actually recorded in the Bible.
 But time was dragging on, and it says in verse 30:

-Undoubtedly, the disciples expected Jesus to be both physically tired and hungry; but, on His own testimony, He wasn't.
+Undoubtedly, the disciples expected Jesus to be both physically tired and hungry; but, on His own testimony, He was not.
 There is a lesson here.

 When Moses went up into the mount, he was with God forty days and forty nights—fasting.
-If I understand that circumstance correctly, when that forty days and forty nights were over, he went down the mount; and the situation with the golden calf was taking place.
+If I understand that circumstance correctly, when that forty days and forty nights were over, he went down the mount; and the situation with the Golden Calf was taking place.
 After that was over, he went right back up and fasted another forty days and forty nights.
-I don't know whether he ate when he went down the mount [in between the two periods]; but there is a lesson here.
+I do not know whether he ate when he went down the mount in between the two periods; but there is a lesson here.

 There is an exhilaration that comes from knowing God's will and knowing that you know that you are doing it.
 I believe God does physically strengthen those who are doing it above what they normally would be, and even those who are infirm.

-Jeremiah 15:15-16 O LORD, You know: remember me, and visit me, and revenge me of my persecutors; take me not away in Your longsuffering [Jeremiah prays.]
+Jeremiah 15:15-16 O LORD, You know; remember me and visit me, and take revenge for me on my persecutors.
+In Your enduring patience, do not take me away.
+[Jeremiah prays.]
 Know that for Your sake I have suffered rebuke.
-Your words were found, and I did eat them; and Your word was unto me the joy and rejoicing of my heart; for I am called by Your name, O LORD God of hosts.
+Your words were found, and I ate them, and Your word was to me the joy and rejoicing of my heart; for I am called by Your name, O LORD God of hosts.

 There are two things here.
 One is that Jeremiah clearly ties studying into God's Word and meditating upon it as being a parallel with eating.
-And the second thing is that—even as a person receives strength, energy, vitality, and health from what he takes into his stomach—so does the Word of God also produce (within the person) a joy and exhilaration, and other spiritual qualities and attitudes that strength and confirm the person "in the Lord" as it were.
+And the second thing is that—even as a person receives strength, energy, vitality, and health from what he takes into his stomach—so does the Word of God also produce within the person a joy and exhilaration, and other spiritual qualities and attitudes that strengthen and confirm the person "in the Lord," as it were.

 In Isaiah 55, Isaiah gets into the act.

-Isaiah 55:1-2 Ho, every one that thirsts, come you to the waters, and he that has no money; come you, buy, and eat; yea, come, buy wine and milk without money and without price.
-Wherefore do you spend money for that which is not bread?
-And your labor for that which satisfies not?
-Hearken diligently unto me, and eat you that which is good, and let your soul delight itself in fatness [prosperity].
+Isaiah 55:1-2 Ho!
+Everyone who thirsts, come to the waters; and you who have no money, come, buy and eat.
+Yes, come, buy wine and milk without money and without price.
+Why do you spend money for what is not bread, and your wages for what does not satisfy?
+Listen carefully to Me, and eat you what is good, and let your soul delight itself in abundance [prosperity].

 This appeal by Isaiah continues the theme that there is a food that nourishes the inner man and fills one's life in a way, and with an abundance, that all of a person's material things cannot.
 Of course, the food is spiritual; and the Source is God.
 It is interesting too—not that he said to "come and buy" but to "buy without money."
 Material food can be purchased with material wealth; but it must be bought.

 You might recall the foolish virgins of Matthew 25.
-Are they not advised to go out and buy oil from them that sell (in preparation for the coming of the Bridegroom)?
+Are they not advised to go out and buy oil from those that sell in preparation for the coming of the Bridegroom?
 Well, let's put these two together.
-The food in Isaiah 55 and the oil in Matthew 25 can not be bought with money.
+The food in Isaiah 55 and the oil in Matthew 25 cannot be bought with money.
 It can be bought only by means of dedication—the spending of one's life.
 Dedication and commitment of one's life in submission to Christ—from those appointed by God to "sell" it.
 That is, His ministry.
 And this "buying"—this dedication—is by means of being a living sacrifice in prayer, in study, in mediation, and in obedience.
 One becomes energized by means of the food of God's Word, because that is the way it is assimilated into the life.

 Back to Jeremiah, this time in chapter 3.
 This is a promise from God.

-Jeremiah 3:15 And I will give you pastors according to Mine heart, which shall feed you with knowledge and understanding.
+Jeremiah 3:15 And I will give you shepherds according to My heart, who shall feed you with knowledge and understanding.

 Then one's life becomes balanced.
 It becomes sound.
 These are the elements of an abundant life—the right knowledge, understanding, wisdom, holiness, and the blessing of happiness.
 God's Word, if it is believed and put into practice, produces within the person a perspective of and a balanced life that cannot be found in any other way.
 Nothing that man has produced through philosophies or religion can even come close to what God's Word can—if it is believed and practiced.

-I Peter 1:22-25 Seeing you have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, see that you love one another with a pure heart fervently: Being born again, not of corruptible seed, but of incorruptible, by the word of God, which lives and abides forever.
-For all flesh is as grass, and all the glory of man as the flower of grass.
-The grass withers, and the flower thereof falls away.
-But the word of the Lord endures forever.
-And this is the word which by the gospel is preached unto you.
+I Peter 1:22-25 Since you have purified your souls in obeying the truth through the Spirit in sincere love of the brethren, love one another fervently with a pure heart, having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever.
+"All flesh is as grass, and all the glory of man as the flower of the grass.
+The grass withers, and its flower falls away, but the word of the Lord endures forever."
+And this is the word which by the gospel was preached to you.

-I Peter 2:1-2 Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speaking, as newborn babes desire the sincere milk of the word, that you may grow thereby.
+I Peter 2:1-2 Therefore laying aside all malice, all deceit, hypocrisy, envy, and all evil speaking, as newborn babes, desire the pure milk of the word, that you may grow thereby.

 What I want to draw your attention to here is the implication of one's mental health contained within this passage.
 Today much emphasis in the field of physical health is placed on eating things that are organically grown, without harsh chemical fertilizers and pesticides—because eating foods grown with chemical fertilizers and pesticides are deficient in nutrients.
 It also pollutes.
 That is, they carry with them the contaminants to the body.
 In addition to that, there is also much emphasis on cleansing the body internally, by using certain programs as well.

-Ephesians 5:25-27 Husbands, love your wives, even as Christ also loved the church, and gave Himself for it; that He might sanctify and cleanse it with the washing of water by the word.
-That He might present it to Himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
+Ephesians 5:25-27 Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.